junxit/us-congress-bills-114/metadata.md

 - 2016-11-29 — Placed on the Union Calendar, Calendar No. 658.
 - 2016-11-29 — Reported by the Committee on Oversight and Government Reform.
 H. Rept.
 114-837.
 - 2016-11-29 — Reported by the Committee on Oversight and Government Reform.
 H. Rept.
 114-837.
+- 2016-11-30 — Considered under suspension of the rules. (consideration: CR H7006-7008)
+- 2016-11-30 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6302.
+- 2016-11-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-11-30 — Mr. Chaffetz moved to suspend the rules and pass the bill.
+- 2016-11-30 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text of measure as passed: CR H7006-7007)
+- 2016-11-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text of measure as passed: CR H7006-7007)